Photos: This is what Florida looks like after Hurricane Ian

 Carlos Osorio for NPR

-A person rides a bicycle in St. Petersburg, Fla., before Hurricane Ian hits the area on September 28, 2022.
+A person rides a bicycle in St. Petersburg, Fla., on Sept.
+28, 2022, before Hurricane Ian hits the area.

 / Carlos Osorio for NPR